-.Net Framework is the most widely used framework for developing the applications on windows.
+.Net Framework is the most used framework for developing the applications for web and mobility.
 It supports multiple languages such as C#, VB .Net, C++, Perl, etc. to develop applications.
 The following section consists of top 20 interview questions with answers related to .Net framework.

 Most Popular .Net Interview Questions and Answers

 Given below is the list of most popular .Net interview questions and answers.